Combine Music with History to maximise your potential as a creative and analytical professional.

 This module is optional

-This module provides a comprehensive introduction to the history of modern Britain.
-It explores key themes such as industrialisation and urbanisation; reform and revolution; class and identity; religion, nationalism and unionism; war and empire.
-It utilises the latest historical scholarship and key primary sources delivered by research-active scholars via innovative lectures and seminars.
+This module provides a comprehensive introduction to the histories of modern Britain and Ireland.
+It explores key themes such as migration; industrialisation and urbanisation; reform and revolution; class and identity; religion, nationalism and unionism; war and empire.
+It utilises the latest historical scholarship and key primary sources delivered by research-active scholars via interactive workshops.
 The module brings to light the key events and historical processes which have shaped the Britain and Ireland of today.

 Year: 1